RagnhildK/Adverse-Event-Classification/README.md

 ## EDA

 ## Classification of Adverse Events
-The files in this ptojct presents the code for the best performing Multinominal Naive Bayes and Support Vector Machine models, as presented in the thesis.
+The files in this projcet presents the code for the best performing Multinominal Naive Bayes and Support Vector Machine models, as presented in the thesis.
-The final models are found in files [name] and [name].
+The final models are found in files ```final_mnb.ipynb``` and ```final_svm.ipynb```.
 The dataset used have been exluded due to privacy and ethical reasons.
 The results are still shown in the files.

 ### Other combinations tested